 Luckily, you can train your rational voice to become louder and more noticeable than the things that bother you.
 The next time you find yourself thinking about a worst-case scenario, pause and ask yourself the likelihood that your worry is true.

-Find as much evidence as you can to challenge your worry, until your anxious feelings decrease.
-If you do this often, over time, your rational voice will get more confident, arrive more quickly, and calm your fears faster.
+Find as much evidence as you can to challenge your worry until your anxious feelings decrease.
+Over time, if you do this often, your rational voice will likely get more confident, arrive more quickly, and calm your fears faster.
 For best results, practice this with a licensed mental health professional, but try it in your own time too.

-Another popular strategy to deal with worry is not to stop it at all.
+Another popular strategy to address worry is not to stop it at all.
 Instead, simply delay it until a later time.
 This can work in two ways.
 For the first technique, pause after a worry crosses your mind.
-Tell yourself you will not worry about the situation for 1, 5, or 10 more minutes.
+Tell yourself you will not worry about the situation for one, five, or 10 more minutes.

 Focus On What Control You Have

-For example, a woman who constantly worries her house will burn down, can take measures to prevent the situation, and come up with a plan if it does occur.
-She can take safety precautions while cooking or work with flammables, invest in a fire extinguisher, test her fire alarms on a regular schedule, and develop a detailed fire evacuation plan.
+For example, a woman who constantly worries her house will burn down, can take measures to prevent the situation, and develop a plan for if it does occur.
+She can take safety precautions while cooking or working with flammables, invest in a fire extinguisher, test her fire alarms on a regular schedule, and develop a detailed fire evacuation plan.
 By doing this, her focus shifts from the fear of the fire to the idea that she is doing everything she can to minimize the risk and get out safely.

 Worry affects everyone at some point or another.
 As difficult as chronic worry is, some techniques help you overcome it.
 Anytime you experience distressing thought patterns or behaviors, it is important to speak with a licensed mental health professional.
 They can help you work through these and other effective strategies to manage your thoughts.